The Most Epic Ski Trips Within 2 Hours of Denver

 Best for: All skill levels, those in Colorado for a short time/the first time, apres-ski aficionados

 Breckenridge is often referred to as having some of the best skiing in the state, country, and even the world.
 This could be because of its wildly diverse terrain, making it an excellent place for first-timers and seasoned ski pros alike, as well as the avid skier who just likes a new adventure around every turn.
 The mountain boasts five peaks and nearly 3,000 skiable acres comprising 187 trails, four easily accessible terrain parks, and the tallest chairlift in North America.
 It’s also known to have convenient facilities dotting the mountain, and the town of Breckenridge rivals snowy, European mountain town charm in every aspect—from the fine-dining and shopping options to the chic lodging and ample entertainment off the slopes.

-Distance from airport: 102 miles (1-hour, 45-minute drive)
+Distance from airport: 102 miles (1-hour 45-minute drive)

 Best for: Expansive terrain, casual resort feel, booming base area

 Denver locals consistently name Copper as their favorite Colorado mountain, and it’s easy to see why.
-With nearly 3,000 feet of vertical and 140 runs -- take your pick from steep, powder-filled chutes, bowls, fast cruisers, or flat groomers -- you can’t even come close to tackling all the terrain in two days.
-The slopes are conveniently divided by nature -- the steeper terrain stemming out of the East Village, intermediate slopes out of the Center Village, and beginner slopes out of the West Village.
+With nearly 3,000 feet of vertical and nearly 150 runs—take your pick from steep, powder-filled chutes, bowls, fast cruisers, or flat groomers—you can’t even come close to tackling all the terrain in two days.
+The slopes are conveniently divided by nature—the steeper terrain stemming out of East Village, intermediate slopes out of Center Village, and beginner slopes out of the West Village.
 There are also other options for reveling in gravity if you’re looking to switch things up: tubing, an alpine coaster, and Woodward, the one-of-a-kind ramp, trampoline, and foam pit-equipped facility where pro skiers and snowboarders workshop their newest tricks.